earthstar-project/earthstar/docs/specification.md

 Paths can encode information about which authors are allowed to write to them.
 Documents that break these rules are invalid and will be ignored.

-A path is **shared** if it contains no `~` characters.
+A path is **shared** if it contains no `~` (tilde) characters.
 Any author can write a document to a shared path.

 A path is **owned** if it contains at least one `~`.
-An author name immediately following a `~` is allowed to write to this path.
-Multiple authors can be listed, each preceded by their own `~`.
+An author address immediately following a `~` is allowed to write to this path.
+Multiple authors can be listed, each preceded by their own `~`, anywhere in the path.
+The author address must begin with its usual leading `@`.

 Example shared paths:

 ```
-anyone can write here:
+Anyone can write here:
 /todos/123.json

-anyone can write here because there's no "~"
+Anyone can write here because there's no tilde "~"
-/wall/@suzy.bo5sotcncvkr7p4c3lnexxpb4hjqi5tcxcov5b4irbnnz2teoifua
+/wall/@suzy.bo5sotcncvkr7p4c3lnexxpb4hjqi5tcxcov5b4irbnnz2teoifua/info.txt
 ```

 Example owned paths:

 ```
-only suzy can write here:
+Only suzy can write here:
-/about/~@suzy.bo5sotcncvkr7p4c3lnexxpb4hjqi5tcxcov5b4irbnnz2teoifua/profile.json
+/about/~@suzy.bo5sotcncvkr7p4c3lnexxpb4hjqi5tcxcov5b4irbnnz2teoifua/displayName.txt

-suzy and matt can write here, and nobody else can:
+Suzy and matt can write here, and nobody else can:
 /chat/~@suzy.bo5sotcncvkr7p4c3lnexxpb4hjqi5tcxcov5b4irbnnz2teoifua~@matt.bwnhvniwd3agqclyxl4lirbf3qpfrzq7lnkzvfelg4afexcodz27a/messages.json
 ```

 This path can't be written by anyone.
-It's **owned** because it contains a `~`, but an owner is not specified:
+It's **owned** because it contains a tilde `~`, but an owner is not specified:

 ```
-/example/~
+/nobody/can/ever/write/this/path/~
 ```

-The `tilde + author address` can occur anywhere in the path: beginning, middle or end.
+The `tilde + author address` pattern can occur anywhere in the path: beginning, middle or end.

 ## Path and Filename Conventions